 demo_data.sqlfile from the local OpenCue directory to the Cloud Storage tutorial bucket:

 gsutil cp ~/OpenCue/cuebot/src/main/resources/conf/ddl/postgres/demo_data.sql gs://$YOUR_BUCKET/database/

 OpenCue's Cuebot module stores state data for the program in a PostgreSQL database.
 For this tutorial, you first reserve an external IP for the VM that acts as Cuebot.
 Then you provision and configure a Cloud SQL instance, set up network connectivity by whitelisting the Cuebot IP address, and finally populate the database with a schema and demo data.

 Reserve a static external IP address for Cuebot

 Before you create the database or VM for Cuebot, reserve a static external IP for the Cuebot VM to be used for network communication between these two resources:

-Go to the Reserve a static address page in the GCP Console.
+Go to the Reserve a static address page in the Cloud Console.

 Choose a name for the new address, for example,

 Select the region us-central1.